 - the owner of the patent does not pay the applicable maintenance fee;

-- the owner of the patent renounces the ownership of the patent.
+- the owner of the patent renounces ownership of the patent.

-A trademark will be revoked on application to the Czech Intellectual Property Office or on the basis of a counterclaim in infringement proceedings if:
+A trademark will be revoked on application to the Czech Industrial Property Office or on the basis of a counterclaim in infringement proceedings if:

 - it is identical to an earlier trademark and the goods or services for which registration is sought are identical to the goods or services for which the earlier trademark had been granted;